A Few Simple to Follow Rules for Keyword Integration

 - Anchor Text

 How Often Should I Use Keywords?

 More does not equal better.
 Adding a keyword 50 times on a page will not increase your search ranking.
-In fact, it will likely do the opposite.
+In fact, it will likely do the opposite and it’s a classic amateur blogging mistake.
 Keyword stuffing is a thing of the past.
 Forcing keywords into content and using them when they are grammatically incorrect will get you in trouble with Google.
 Plus, it will lower the quality of your content.